mayadata-io/oep-e2e/litmus/director/maya-io-server/Readme.md

     - cpu or memory consumption percentage is more than threshold
   - Note: Threshold = 90%

-- Check if application pod exists and is Running
+- Check if application pod exists and is running

-- Check if server is Alive
+- Check if server is alive
   - Fetch director ip and check ping/pong connection